Notifications

 Toast::warning('Invalid input.
 Please check your form.')

-You can also specify the delay time before the toast message appears by using the delay
+You can also specify the delay in milliseconds before hiding the toast message by using the delay

 method.
-This method takes one argument, which is the number of milliseconds to wait before showing the message:
+This method takes one argument, which is the number of milliseconds to wait before hiding the message:

 Toast::warning('Invalid input.
 Please check your form.')